fracpete/dataset-weights-weka-package/README.md

 Available modifiers for *instance* weights:
 * `FixedValue` - applies the user-specified weight to selected range of rows
+* `FixedValueByRegExp` - applies the user-specified weight to the rows which values of a specified attribute match the regular expression (matching can be inverted)
 * `FromAttribute` - uses the values from a numeric attribute as weights
 * `FromFile` - uses the weights stored in a file
 * `PassThrough` - dummy, does nothing